mikaelbr/writings/js-syntax-series/function-arguments.md

-We could make this into a pattern if we wanted and call it something fancy, but essentially we have a overloaded function, as we do different actions based on different function signature.
+We could make this into a pattern if we wanted and call it something fancy, but essentially we have a overloaded function, as we do different actions based on different function signatures.

 ## Magic Argument XXL

 In JavaScript there are a couple of globally defined helper variables.
-For instance in browser environment we have `window` and `document`.
+For instance in browser environment we have `window` and `document` or in Node.js we have `global` or `process`.
 There's also a variable that is automatically and contextually created: `arguments`.
-If you refer to the variable `arguments` inside a normal function (non-arrow function, see below) it's populated with data passed to the function:
+If we refer to the variable `arguments` inside a normal function (non-arrow function, see below) it's populated with data passed to the function:

 ```js
 function logAll(/* no explicit parameters */) {